Training Module: Preparing the 'as amended' version of the bill

 Step 6: Manually apply amendments

 Sometimes it’s easier to manually apply amendments that failed to be auto-applied.
 You can often do this by copying and pasting the content of the amendment’s quoted structure.
-To apply the new clause amendment with the cross heading, manually paste the new clause amendment with its cross heading after section 5 and then drag section 5 into the correct location after it.
+As an example, let’s use the new clause amendment to show how to manually apply amendments inserting new provisions.

 Detailed steps to manually apply the new clause amendment